shahanakattil/MS-900-Lab-Content/Instructions/Module-4-M365-Security-and-Compliance.md

 In this lab, you have Completed:

 - Enabled MFA in AAD using Conditional Access Policy.
-- Explored Azure AD PIM.
+- Explored Microsoft Entra ID PIM.
 - Explored MS Threat Protection Portal.
 - Explored Microsoft Secure Score.
 - Discovered Apps with Microsoft Defender for Cloud Apps.